 Zucchini Salad with Toasted Hazelnuts and Blue Cheese

 Adapted from Les recettes des Grand-Mère, Tome 5 (2011).

 1 tablespoon freshly squeezed lemon juice

-1 tablespoon toasted hazelnut oil (or walnut oil)
+2 tablespoons toasted hazelnut oil (or walnut or canola oil)

 2 small zucchini